danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 8.0.2 =
+Prevent a PHP notice from showing up in the instructions

 = 8.0.1 =
 Fix a few small issues introduced in 8.0.0